Gradient-free online learning of subgrid-scale dynamics with neural emulators: Online learning from differentiable emulation

 \subsection{Neural emulator error compensations}

 In theory, our two-step learning scheme would be equivalent to the classical online SGS learning scheme with a differentiable solver if and only if $\mathcal{E} \equiv g$.
-In practice however, the neural emulator will only represent an approximation of the reduced solver, i.e., $\mathcal{E} \approx g$.
-The performance of the SGS training \eqref{eq:dual-sgs} thus strongly relies on the emulator's ability to reproduce the adjoint (see. \citeA{ouala2023online} for an example) of the reduced dynamics on a given time horizon $[t_{0}, t]$.
+In practice however, the neural emulator will only represent an approximation of the coarse-resolution solver, i.e., $\mathcal{E} \approx g$.
+The performance of the SGS training \eqref{eq:dual-sgs} thus strongly relies on the emulator's ability to reproduce the adjoint (see. \citeA{ouala2024online} for an example) of the coarse dynamics on a given time horizon $[t_{0}, t]$.
 The instantaneous emulation mismatch between the solver and emulator can be expressed as

-In practice, the loss function \eqref{eq:dual-sgs} always acts on reduced resolution, i.e., it takes the projection $\mathcal{T}$ on direct resolution data $\mathbf{y}(t)$.
-Substituting the projected reduced term \eqref{eq:reduced-term} on the left-hand side gives the "exact" reduced flow,
+In practice, the loss function \eqref{eq:dual-sgs} always acts on coarse resolution, i.e., it takes the projection $\mathcal{T}$ on data $\mathbf{y}(t)$.
+Substituting the projected SGS term \eqref{eq:sgs-term} on the left-hand side gives the ``exact" coarse flow,

 Now, expanding the modified flow $\varphi_{\theta}^{t}(\bar{\mathbf{y}}(t_{0})$ with the emulation mismatch in the right-hand side of \eqref{eq:dual-sgs}, we see that if $\mathcal{M}$ approximates $\tau$, the flow is equivalent only if $\epsilon$ vanishes,